General Mills

 The Results

-The proof was operational rather than award-based: a repeatable social system that helped keep output coherent at volume.
+The proof was operational rather than award-based: a repeatable social system that helped keep high-volume output coherent across brands, formats, and production cycles.

-The work demonstrated how enterprise social can move beyond disconnected posts into a managed creative operating system: consistent enough to protect the brand, flexible enough to serve different content needs, and structured enough to reduce churn across production and approval cycles.
+The work showed how enterprise social can move beyond disconnected posts into a managed creative operating system: consistent enough to protect the brand, flexible enough to serve different content needs, and structured enough to reduce production and approval churn.

 What It Demonstrates Now